 These unique experiences within the Texas judiciary are apparent in Lisa’s work in private practice.
 She prides herself in her judicial-centered approach to appellate advocacy.
 And her insight into the judicial process allows for innovative appellate strategy that makes clients return to her for advice again and again.

-Lisa currently teaches Texas Civil Procedure at the University of Texas School of Law.
+Lisa is Board Certified in Civil Appellate Law.
 She is a member of the Texas Supreme Court Advisory Committee and serves on the editorial board of The Advocate, a quarterly publication of the Litigation Section of the State Bar of Texas.
+Lisa also has taught Texas Civil Procedure at the University of Texas School of Law, and Media Law at Houston Baptist University.

 Lisa was recently named a “Legal Leader on the Rise”—one of the top 25 lawyers in Texas under the age of 40—by Texas Lawyer magazine.
 After deeming her a “Rising Star” in appellate law since 2006, that same publication finally in 2013—at only 37 years old—recognized her as a “Super Lawyer.”
 Less than 5% of all attorneys in the State receive this honor.